-Amphetamines and benzodiazepines are both addictive on their own, but what happens what the two types of drugs are used at the same time?
-This is a concern, as it is common for users to mix amphetamines and benzodiazepines with the thinking that the two drugs cancel each other out.
+Amphetamines and benzodiazepines are both addictive on their own, but what happens when the two types of drugs are used at the same time?
+It is common for users to mix amphetamines and benzodiazepines, thinking that the two drugs cancel each other out.

-Benzodiazepines, a class of depressants sometimes referred to as downers, have sedative, anti-anxiety, and muscle relaxant properties.
-They give users a calming effect, the opposite of the effect felt by taking amphetamines.
+Benzodiazepines, a class of depressants sometimes referred to as downers, have sedative, anti-anxiety and muscle relaxant properties.
+They give users a calming effect, which is the opposite of the effect felt by taking amphetamines.

 In short, people may think that mixing the two types of drugs is a way of leveling out the effects of each drug individually.
 If a person has too much of a stimulant in their system, they may think it makes sense to take a depressant to bring down the effects of the stimulant.
 Or, if they are experiencing withdrawal symptoms from a stimulant, it may seem to make sense to take a depressant to cancel out those symptoms.

 However, mixing amphetamines and benzodiazepines can be a very dangerous practice.

 Combining uppers and downers can lead to taking too much of one type of drug.
 Because stimulants overshadow the effects of depressants, a person may not feel the depressant’s effects and think they need to take more.
 This can lead to overdose.